A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

 \subsubsection{Tracking Performance}

-To check the tracking performance of the controller, the first five steps of the planned trajectories in the previous section (trajectories of the legs and the ZMP) are considered as the input references.
-In this simulation, the simulated robot is considered to be stopped and standing in \textit{START} point and it should track the reference trajectories.
-As a result, the simulated robot walks towards the \textit{GOAL} point while keeping its stability.
+To check the tracking performance of the controller, the simulated robot is commanded to perform a five-step forward walk (step size = $0.8m$ and step time = $1s$).
+In this simulation, the simulated robot is considered to be stopped and stands at the beginning of the simulation and the reference trajectories have been generated based on the presented methods in Section~\ref{sec:ReferenceTrajectories}.
+The exemplary planned trajectories at the end of Section~~\ref{sec:ReferenceTrajectories} are used as a the input references and the controller should track these trajectories while keeping the stability of the robot.
 The simulation results are depicted in Fig.~\ref{fig:tracking}.
 The results show that the controller is able to track the references and the ZMP is always inside the support polygon during walking.
-Another interesting point in the results is the trajectory of the body ($p_t$).
-Actually, we did not determine any references for the body explicitly but it moves as we expected.
-As it is shown in Fig.~\ref{fig:tracking}.(a), it is almost near the support foot during single support phase, then by starting the double support phase, it moves towards the next support foot.
+Another interesting point in the results is the actual trajectory of the torso (see $Real_{p_t}$ in Fig.~\ref{fig:tracking}).
+We did not determine any references for the torso explicitly, but it moves as we expected.
+As it is shown in Fig.~\ref{fig:tracking}\textbf{(a)}, it is almost near the support foot during the single support phase, then by starting the double support phase, it moves towards the next support foot.